scottburch/river-js/README.md

 All module names are appended with Module in require.
 A module named "foo" can be aquired by the name fooModule

+__you can use the [jasmine](https://github.com/scottburch/river-jasmine) module to test modules__.
+See river-demo and the loaders module for an example.

 ### REQUIRE CONFIGURATION

 river modifies the configuration for require.
 If you want to pass in an initial require configuration simply set the variable __requireConfig__ to the config object